kabylkas/esesc-plot-scripts/mpki_comp/README.md

 * `export ESESC_REPORT_PL=/soe/nkabylka/projs/esesc-masc/conf/scripts/report.pl`
 * `python plot.py report.list "Nice Title" plot.png`

-There are 3 arguments that you need to provide:
+There are 4 arguments that you need to provide:
 * report.list - list of ESESC report files
 * Title of the plot in quotes
 * Output file name
+* `0` if you want absolute MPKI values, `1` if normalized to 100%

 ## report.list file
 Each line of this file contains two pieces of information: